-After you press , you can see the result in the cell.
+After you press [4], you can see the result in the cell: the sum of the cells B2 through B4.

 PlanMaker has over 330 built-in arithmetic functions, and one of them is SUM.
 The SUM function calculates the sum of the values that your formula references.
 The expression in parentheses after the function name tells PlanMaker where to start and stop totaling.